inpsyde/Inform-about-Content/readme.md

 ## Installation
 ### Requirements
-* WordPress version 3.0 and later (tested at 3.5.1)
+* WordPress version 3.0 and later (tested at 3.5.1 up to 4.5.2)
-* PHP 5.3; maybe 5.2, but untested
+* PHP 5.3 but we _strongly recommend_ to user at least PHP version 5.6

 ### Installation
 1. Unpack the download-package